Learn something new every day

 More Info... by email

 The Alpine is a breed of goat known scientifically as Capra hircus.
 There are two distinct kinds of Alpine goat — the French and the British.
 British Alpine goats date back to one Swiss female goat residing in the Paris Zoo in 1903.
-French Alpine goats originated in the Alps and were brought to America from France in 1920, while the British type was developed in Great Britain.
-The Alps is a large chain of mountains in Europe; both types of Alpine goat are known for their ample milk production.
+French goats originated in the Alps and were brought to America from France in 1920, while the British type was developed in Great Britain.
+The Alps is a large chain of mountains in Europe; both types are known for their ample milk production.

 Alpine goats produce more milk than regular Swiss goats; they're also larger in size.
 Male French Alpines have a line of hair along the spine as well as a prominent beard on the chin.
 Otherwise, the French Alpine goat has short hair.
 The color and pattern possibilities for French Alpines are wide, as they range from any multi-colored combinations of black, gray, fawn, red, brown and white.
 If white occurs in the French Alpine, it's called a broken pattern.